aoloe/scribus-manual-first-steps/content/basic-preferences/basic-preferences.md

 ![Selecting the language for the user interface.](images/dialog-preferences-language.png)

 Most of the translations are up to date and complete.
-If some parts are not translated, they will be shown in English.
+If some parts are not translated, they text will be shown in English.

-If you find errors or missing translations in your preferred language, don't hesitate to get in touch with the Scribus developers (see the [Getting in touch]() chapter towards the end of this handbook).
+If you find errors or missing translations, don't hesitate to get in touch with the Scribus developers (see the [Getting in touch]() chapter towards the end of this handbook).

 ## Define the measurement unit